 Additionally, their tails are beautifully fluid compared to the tail of an average guppy.
 These enhanced longer tails fan out and flow through the water as the rare guppy swims.
 Because of these characteristics, they will cost much more.
 This is because these guppies have been bred for generations to bring about the rarities they exhibit.

-The cost of breeder guppies depends can vary greatly, depending on rarity and location of purchase.
-You can usually get a breeding pair (1 male, 1 female) for about $30 US.
-Some rarer strain of guppies will come at a higher price.
-A good example, the purple Moscow guppy is a beauty that costs on average $40 to $60 US per adult fish.
+The cost of breeder guppies can vary greatly, depending on the rarity and location of purchase.
+You can usually get a breeding pair (one male, one female) for about 30 US dollars.
+Some rarer strains of guppies will come at a higher price.
+A good example is the purple Moscow guppy is a beauty that costs, on average, 40-60 US dollars per adult fish.

 Only the absolute best of guppies make it to the competition.
-Show guppies must be up to par with the standards required to enter competitions.
-Once entered they are categorized in a variety of classes like purple, albino or Snakeskin Varigated.
+Show guppies must comply with the standards required to enter competitions.
+Once entered, they are categorized into classes like purple, albino, or Snakeskin Varigated.
 The guppies are then analyzed meticulously by a panel of judges.
-Typically, fishkeepers of the winning fish leave with trophies or a certificate.
+Typically, the winners of the competition earn trophies and/or a certificate.

-Following a win, breeders will begin to sell the winning strain of guppy to other fishkeepers.
-A winning strain will obviously be more expensive and may not be widely available since only the breeder has access to the strain.
+Following a win, breeders will begin to sell the winning strain of guppy to other fish-keepers.
+A winning strain will obviously be more expensive and may not be widely available since only the breeder can access the strain.
 Generally, the strain of the most recent winners will be the most expensive.

-If you are thinking of becoming involved in the world of competition guppies as a beginner.
-It’s best to start with low cost mutt guppies to breed.
-When you feel you are ready for rarer fish be sure to choose a reputable breeder to buy your fancy fry.
+If you are considering becoming involved in the world of competition guppies as a beginner.
+It’s best to start with low-cost mutt guppies to breed.
+When you feel you are ready for rarer fish, be sure to choose a reputable breeder to buy your fancy fry.
 Be aware these fish are harder to raise to adulthood.
 They succumb faster than other fish to water issues or changing temperatures.
-By learning first, you avoid losing your investment is these higher cost guppies.
+By learning first, you avoid losing your investment in these higher-cost guppies.